If you are overwhelmed with pain and grief

 Allow yourself the time and energy to feel and process every emotion that comes.

 If you can, delegate responsibilities (be they at work or at home) so that you have time to establish routines and coping strategies to make it through.
 If you can’t take time off, look for pockets of your day or small moments that you can set aside to dedicate to your emotional health.
 You’re making a healthier future possible by processing your grief now.

 In these complicated tangles of emotions, try not to force yourself to feel one way or the other.
 Focus on the things you are feeling.
+If you feel anger, be angry.
+If you’re sad, allow yourself permission to feel the sadness.
 Your pain is hard enough to deal with without adding pressure from within.

 If you need to, set up a daily affirmation to remind yourself of this simple fact: There is no right way to grieve.